zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 -------------
 2016-01-11

-Vray for 3DS Max
+V-Ray for 3DS Max
-  Roberto Ziche updated the Vray Domemaster Stereo and LatLong Stereo shaders.
+  Roberto Ziche updated the V-Ray Domemaster Stereo and LatLong Stereo shaders.

   Added a new automatic pole correction option for controlling the stereo effect that can be used in addition to the separation multiplier map.
 It uses a Start Angle and End Angle control to fade out the stereo.